lapwinglabs/blog/hacker-guide-to-setting-up-your-mac.md

 pip install mackup
 ```

+If `pip` is not available, you may need to install `python` with `brew install python`.

 By default mackup saves your preferences to your Dropbox, so you'll want to setup Dropbox first.
 Once Dropbox is setup, backing up your settings is simple:

 ```bash
 mackup backup